johanThiborgEricson/johanThiborgEricson.github.io/semantics/README.md

 <sup>1</sup> I am using the group concept rather than the sequence/concatenation concept, because you can do non-fooproof things with sequences and quantifiers.
 For example, Semantics doesn't have any equivalent of the regular expression /ab*/, ie a sequence of one a followed by zero or more as.
 A language described by Semantics! should either take this /(ab*)/ or this /(ab)*/ form.
 The name group is meant to emphasize this restriction.

+## Run unit tests
+<a href="../SpecRunner.html?inception=false">Run test cases</a>.
+It might be necessary to specify the path to the InterpreterMethodFactory.js file for the first test to run.

+<a href="../SpecRunner.html">Run test cases inception style</a>.
+An interpreter built with Semantics! is used to interpret the source code of Semantics!.
+Then the test cases are run on that interpretation.
+Then the interpreter is built with the interpretation and the testcases of the interpreter is run on that.
+It should take approximately 50 times longer.
+If you are running the test cases from a local file (the file:// protocol), the test cases cant read the source code automatically, for security reasons, so you have to locate them manually.
+Otherwise the tests will run on the normal Semantics!.